ncsuSEAL/sealWebsite/content/authors/laurawendelberger/_index.md

 - Lab Alumni
 ---

 Dr. Laura Wendelberger worked in the SEAL lab from 2021-2022 while pursuing a PhD in Statistics.
 As part of a larger team effort both within the SEAL lab and across organizations, she applied and adapted Bayesian Online Changepoint detection to monitor remote sensing data for change in near-real time while removing any corrupted data points in situ.
 More broadly, she enjoys collaborating with scientists across many fields to apply and modify statistical methods for new data challenges.
-She is now a postdoctoral researcher at Lawrence Livermore National Laboratory.
+She is now a staff scientist at Lawrence Livermore National Laboratory.